 We see time after time the people disobey God, either because they didn’t trust him, or because they were greedy and wanted more.
 The issue that we saw time and time again in Genesis is still there.
 God’s people are still choosing to do things in their own strength rather than trusting God to provide.

 The Israelites quickly draw the attention of other nations.
 The Amalekites were threatened by Israel’s presence and so attacked them (the Amalekites were descended from Esau, Jacob’s brother - Genesis 36:12).
-While Joshua fought, Moses stood with the symbol of God’s power at the time, Moses’ staff.
+While Joshua fought, Moses stood with the symbol of God’s power at that time, Moses’ staff.

 Moses soon begins to struggle under the pressure of leading so many people.
 His father-in-law, Jethro, wisely recommended that Moses split the leadership up, appointing others to lead smaller groups of people.
-Make a note here, that God uses Jethro, a foreigner, to give Moses great advice.
+Make a note here that God uses Jethro, a foreigner, to give Moses great advice.

-In Genesis we saw God’s chosen man, Abraham, make poor decisions, and God bless an Egyptian, Hagar.
+In Genesis, we saw God’s chosen man, Abraham, make poor decisions, and God bless an Egyptian, Hagar.
 In the same way, we now see God’s chosen people, the Israelites, complain against God while a Midianite, Jethro, is a source of wisdom.

 While we see God choosing the Israelites for himself, these books are very clear to point out that doesn’t make them any better than any other people group.
 If anything, it just means they have a greater responsibility to be an example of God.
 Remember, that is the main goal of humans, to be a representation of God.
 His image (Genesis 1:27).